Dacili/Arduino-projects/README.md

 ## 6. Motion alarm
 https://wokwi.com/projects/370512764857309185
 When motion is detected alarm is turned on.
+Unmute the video to hear the sound.

 https://github.com/Dacili/Arduino-projects/assets/37112852/5377665c-f670-4652-a85e-958280021178